Key highlights from this report:

 - Home buyers have more inventory to choose from, as of summer 2019.

 Normally, those kinds of trends would relate to a housing market with rising prices.
 But the Denver real estate scene appears to be slowing down right now, as of summer 2019.
-At least in terms of home values.)
+(At least in terms of home values.)
 Gone are the days of double-digit annual price gains.

-Here are the latest trends, updates and forecasts for this market:
+Here are the latest trends, updates and forecasts for this housing market:

 Will the Denver Real Estate Market Peak in 2019?

 Home prices within the Denver real estate market rose steadily over the past few years.
 This was largely the result of a lopsided supply-and-demand situation, combined with steady population growth.

-In short, there were plenty of buyers in the market looking for homes, but not enough properties to around.
+In short, there were plenty of buyers in the market looking for homes, but not enough properties to meet all of that demand.
 This imbalance pushed home prices north at a steady pace.
-Similar trends occurred in major cities all across the country.

 That was the first sign that the Denver housing market might be nearing its peak for the current real estate cyle.
 There have been other indicators since then.